ELouth/LearningR/README.md

 TODO: Add more to the title of your project here

-# LearningR: Into the madness
+# LearningR: Into the madness, learning awesomeness

 TODO: Give a brief description of what your project is about